- What is the Difference between Inpatient and Outpatient?

 - Beginning treatment in an inpatient unit can lead to a greater commitment to successful long-term recovery.

-ASAM and NIDA also report other advantages to inpatient treatment for an alcohol use disorder.
+ASAM and NIDA also report other advantages to inpatient treatment for alcohol addiction.

 - Individuals in inpatient treatment have better access to care for acute co-occurring mental health disorders or medical conditions.